 Isobel and family don't own a stud farm or stables or land.
-And yet they have already bred 2 winners and a placed horse from 3 runners, including a Cheltenham Festival winner!
+And yet they have already bred 3 winners, including a Cheltenham Festival winner!

 Isobel's riding mare Ara cost just £1,000 as an unbroken 3 year old.
 Isobel decided to put Ara into foal at a late age, using the local stallion Kayf Tara from Overbury Stud.
 The resulting foal Kayf Aramis was born in a cowshed on a farm down the road.
 Kayf Aramis went on to win 7 times over flat and hurdles and numerous placed efforts.